James Lafferty: Personal life

 Lafferty currently resides in Los Angeles, California.
 For four years until 2015, he was in a relationship with Irish actress Eve Hewson.
 He began dating Australian actress Alexandra Park in 2015 after meeting on the set of The Royals, when Lafferty directed several episodes.
 The couple became engaged on September 7, 2020.
 They got married on May 23, 2022, in Hawaii.
+In 2026, Lafferty and Park announced via Instagram the birth of their child, River Jay Lafferty born on December 4, 2025.